 Most of the tourists who visit the island of Giudecca are attracted by Il Redentore, the famous creation of Andrea Palladio, and only a few know that the island hosts another church attributed to the great architect, the Church of Santa Maria della Presentazione, popularly known as Le Zitelle.

-Le Zitelle is part of an ecclesiastical complex set up by the Jesuit Benedetto Palmi, to provide shelter to beautiful young girls (zitelle) from poor families who otherwise would become prostitutes.
+Le Zitelle is part of an ecclesiastical complex set up by the Jesuit Benedetto Palmi, to provide shelter to beautiful young girls (zitelle) from poor families, who otherwise would become prostitutes.

 The church was built between 1581 and 1588 by the architect Jacopo Bozzetto, after a project belonging to Andrea Palladio, which was initially intended for another location.

 The assignment of the church to Andrea Palladio is somehow controversial.
-Centro Internazionale di Studi di Architettura Andrea Palladio argues that in the absence of the documents that would link Palladio to this creation and because Palladian style is not very clear in this construction, the project could well belong to another architect.
+Centro Internazionale di Studi di Architettura Andrea Palladio argues that in the absence of the documents that would link Palladio to this creation and because Palladian style is not very clear in this structure, the project could well belong to another architect.

 ART AND ARCHITECTURE

-Le Zittele hosts works of art signed by Palma il Giovane and Francesco Bassano, one of the four sons of the more famous Jacopo Bassano.
-On the left altar, we can find works by Antonio Vassilacchi, known as Aliense.
+Le Zittele hosts works of art signed by Jacopo Palma il Giovane and Francesco Bassano, one of the four sons of the more famous Jacopo Bassano.
+On the left altar, we can find works by Antonio Vassilacchi, also known as Aliense.

 HOW TO GET THERE

 The closest vaporetto stop, Zitelle, located about 100 meters away from the church, is reachable with the waterbus Lines 2, 4.1 or 4.2.